DarshithaG/ACMW-Jump-Project/docs/profile.md

 ## About Me

-I am pursuing my first year of electronics and computer engineering at Birla Institute of Technology and Science, Dubai, UAE.
+I am pursuing my first year of electronics and computer engineering at Birla Institute of Technology and Science, Dubai, UAE.Dance is my form of self-expression, while books serve as a gateway.

-I take special intrest in dancing and learning new things.

 ## Skills